Experimental genuine quantum nonlocality in the triangle network

-During the experiment, we perform 64 measurement settings (each node has 4 settings) to obtain an elegant distribution.
+During the experiment, we perform 64 measurement settings (each node has 4 settings) to obtain an Elegant distribution.
 To reduce the impact of laser power fluctuations on counting rates, we randomly switch the measurement settings every 10 minutes.
 Each setting is measured 27 times, and finally, we collect 3343 six-fold events in 288 hours.
-The optical windows randomly switch tilt angles every 20 milliseconds, which is much less than the time required to detect a six-fold event; thus, we can say that the quantum coherence between the three pump beams is destroyed on the time scale of the network.
-We plot the experimental elegant distribution $P_{\text{Exp}}$ against the theoretical distribution in Fig.~\ref{result}(a).
+The optical windows randomly switch tilt angles every 20 milliseconds, which is much less than the time required to detect a six-fold event, thus the quantum coherence between the three pump beams is destroyed on the time scale of the network.
+We plot the experimental Elegant distribution $P_{\text{Exp}}$ against the theoretical distribution in the inset of Fig.~\ref{result}(a).

+Since a technique to give a direct proof of nonlocality for our distribution does not exist, in order to determine whether our experimental Elegant distribution $P_{\text{Exp}}$ is compatible with a local model, we evaluate it with three separate techniques.
+Here we discuss the most direct one, the neural network search for local explanations, in detail.
+We leave the details of the other two, a hypothesis test and the evaluation of the inequality Eq.~\ref{eq:inequality}, to the Supplemental Material~\cite{SI} (Sections I.B and I.C, resp.).